mikefulb/alpacadsc/docs/source/design.rst

 - current observational profile

-A button exists that will lead to an alternate web page allows configuring the observating profile mentioned in the previous section "Observing Profile".
+A button exists that will lead to an alternate web page allows configuring the observing profile mentioned in the previous section "Observing Profile".
 The user can also create a new profile, load an existing profile, or save the current profile under a new name.